JiangXL/BIO-BioInfo-2018/final/slide.md

 # What about the following and question?

--Epistasis is required in order for linkage to be important in natural selection.
+- Epistasis is required in order for linkage to be important in natural selection.

--Five-locus models show _cumulative_ effect of the linkage along the chromosome.
+- Five-locus models show _cumulative_ effect of the linkage along the chromosome.